-Statia supports a number of species that may be of particular interest to ornithologists, such as the restricted-range Antillean Crested Hummingbird, Green-and Purple-throated Carib, Lesser Antillean Bullfinch, Caribbean Elaenia, Scaly-breasted Thrasher, and the Bridled Quail-dove.
+Statia supports a number of species, such as the restricted-range Antillean Crested Hummingbird, Green-and Purple-throated Carib, Lesser Antillean Bullfinch, Caribbean Elaenia, Scaly-breasted Thrasher, and the Bridled Quail-dove.
 It is also an important stopover or nesting ground for migratory birds like the Short-billed Dowitcher and Red-billed Tropicbird.

-Two of Statia’s main selling points for bird-lovers are the Bridled Quail-dove and Red-billed Tropicbird.
+The accessibility to the birds enhances the enjoyment of birding on this island.
 A hike up the dormant Quill volcano will bring enthusiasts in close range of the Bridled Quail-dove, which wanders the outer slopes of the dry forest at elevations of over 200 meters and inside the lush, liana-filled crater.
-According to Raffaele et al., this bird is generally ‘uncommon to rare’ in the Lesser Antilles and is a declining species across its range.
+This bird is generally ‘uncommon to rare’ in the Lesser Antilles and is a declining species across its range.
 Nevertheless, sightings on Statia are common and thanks to the protected status of the Quill National Park, it is hoped that this bird’s habitat will remain untouched in the coming years.

 For seabird lovers, Statia is the best place in the Caribbean to see Red-billed Tropicbirds up close.
-A walk along Zeelandia beach offers visitors the opportunity to literally walk up to a tropicbird nesting in the sandstone cliff face.
 Nesting season is from October to May, with peak activity from January to March.
 Statia and its sister island Saba, some 20 miles away, support one of the largest breeding populations of Red-billed Tropicbirds in the region.
-This may be due to a lack of coastal development on our small islands, which offer a safe nesting haven for a pelagic species with high site fidelity.
+This may be due to a lack of coastal development on these small islands, which offer a safe nesting haven for a pelagic species with high site fidelity.